-Dermal open flow microperfusion (dOFM) has been used to measure the cutaneous pharmacokinetics (PK) of topical dermatological drug products and has the potential to support a demonstration of bioequivalence (BE) for prospective generic topical dermatological drug products.1 A dOFM method should be designed to be sensitive at discriminating the differences in cutaneous bioavailability of the drug substance (e.g., from different formulations or different dose amounts).
-Currently the discriminatory capability of a dOFM method is evaluated via a qualitative assessment of the cutaneous PK profiles (Figure 2).
-The purpose of this study was to investigate different quantitative analyses to establish the discrimination sensitivity of cutaneous PK studies.
+Dermal open flow microperfusion (dOFM) has been used to measure the cutaneous pharmacokinetics (PK) of topical dermatological drug products.
+Previous research in this area has shown that the dOFM technique has the potential to support a demonstration of bioequivalence (BE) for prospective generic topical dermatological drug products.
+The dOFM method should be designed to be sensitive at discriminating the differences in cutaneous bioavailability of the drug substance (e.g., from different formulations or different dose amounts).
+The purpose of this study was to investigate quantitative analyses using the pilot study, to establish the discrimination sensitivity of cutaneous PK studies using dOFM.